castwide/solargraph/README.md

     $ solargraph available-cores # List the versions available for download
     $ solargraph download-core   # Install the best match for your Ruby version
     $ solargraph clear-cores     # Clear the documentation cache

+## Runtime Suggestions (EXPERIMENTAL)

+As of gem version 0.15.0, Solargraph includes experimental support for plugins.

+The Runtime plugin enhances code completion by querying namespaces for method names in a subprocess.
+If it finds any undocumented or "magic" methods, they get added to the the suggestions.

+This feature is currently disabled by default.
+If you'd like to try it, you can enable it by setting the `plugins` section in your project's .solargraph.yml file:

+    plugins:
+    - runtime